- Table of Content

 - 11. Milestones (repeat per deliverable)

-The project's purpose is to create a common standard for destination travel information (DTI) in order to exchange information among businesses and/or travelers.
+The purpose of this project is to create a global standard for destination travel information (DTI)* in order to exchange information among businesses and/or travelers.

 Based on the agreed business models, this project standardizes location identifiers and formalizes other DTI.
 This project may develop identifiers and necessary codes with location information for tourist facilities, such as designated world heritage properties, public facilities (public-toilets, emergency ward, police office, etc.) and take them with GPS coordinates.